mjordan/persistent_identifiers/README.md

 Drupal 8.
 This module is not specific to Islandora.

 For production use, you will need access to an API for minting persistent identifiers (e.g., [DataCite](https://datacite.org/), [EZID](https://ezid.cdlib.org/), etc.).

+This module and its bundled submodules are Drupal 9 ready.

 ## Installation